Skip to main content

 The process

 Below we outline the process to give you an overview of what it looks like.
-There is more detail on what to do in the sections that follow it.
+Then we explain what to do in more detail in the next section.

-• Step 1 - You got a notification telling you that you have been sanctioned.
+Step 1 - You get a notification telling you that you have been sanctioned.

 The DWP will look at your reasons, and any other evidence they have, to see if they will change the decision.